Small businesses are increasingly turning to hosted voice for a cost effective, simple-to-adopt, and reliable company phone system.

 Head over to our other posts to learn more about the benefits of hosted voice or how it can add value to your business.

 How does this sound?
 Easy, cohesive, cross-device communication with anyone in your business anywhere in the world.
 Unified communications gives you that.
-It’s a potentially company-transforming way of approaching comms.
+It’s a potential game changer, when it comes to helping transform your business.

 Unified communications means channelling many kinds of business discussion into one platform that ‘lives’ in the cloud.
 So, employees could exchange messages, have voice conversations, send files, and more, all via one communication network.
 Because it’s in the cloud and bought as a service, companies don’t need to worry about maintaining or managing it.